GLOBAL MARKETS-Stocks, dollar ease on growth, inflation concerns | Business

 Top U.S. trade negotiator Katherine Tai pledged to unwind some tariffs imposed by former President Donald Trump on goods from China while pressing Beijing to keep its promises.
 Tai said Washington seeks to stop China from pouring billions of dollars of state subsidies into its semiconductor, steel and other industries.

 "In the past, escalation of U.S.-China trade tensions has sparked risk off among investors," said Marc Chandler, chief market strategist at Bannockburn Global Forex.
-MSCI's all-country world index fell 1.0% to more than a three-month low, while the broad STOXX Europe 600 index closed down 0.47%.
+MSCI's all-country world index fell 1.0% to 705.53, its lowest close since May 21, while the broad STOXX Europe 600 index closed down 0.47%.

-U.S. stocks pared some losses after President Joe Biden said a reconciliation bill that stalled last week in Congress will be smaller than progressive lawmakers would like.
-The Dow Jones Industrial Average fell 0.92%, the S&P 500 slipped 1.30% and the Nasdaq Composite dropped 2.07%.
+In late trading on Wall Street, the U.S. Senate prepared to vote on a bill passed in the House of Representatives that would extend the U.S. debt limit to December 2022, eliminating one deadlock in Congress that has unsettled investors.
+Earlier, President Joe Biden said a planned $3.5 trillion social spending bill that stalled last week in Congress will be smaller than progressive lawmakers would like.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)